Billy Graham Chaplains Support Grieving Cree First Nation Community After Shooting

 Police initially responded to reports of shots fired in the community on Jan.
 28 but tragically found two victims already deceased.
 The community was briefly placed under lockdown on Jan.
 29, which was lifted once police confirmed the incident was isolated.

-Mistissini is home to around 4,000 residents and this tragedy comes only days after a week-long revival movement where many locals placed their faith in Jesus Christ.
-These new believers, who experienced salvation, healing, and baptism, along with the rest of the community are grieving in the aftermath of this sudden tragedy.
+Mistissini is home to around 4,000 residents and this tragedy comes only days after a week-long outreach event where many locals placed their faith in Jesus Christ.
+These new believers, who experienced salvation, healing, and baptism, are grieving along with the rest of the community in the aftermath of this sudden tragedy.

 Our BG-RRT chaplains will serve in the community and alongside the local churches to provide spiritual and emotional care.